Overview

 PCBs in Schools Testing Schedule

 Testing in schools began in spring 2022.
 A list of schools required to test and schedule of testing is available in PDF and Excel.
-Dates listed indicate the timeframe inventory will begin followed by sampling.
-These files were last updated on 2/16/2024.
+For schools scheduled after June 2024 that have not yet tested, future testing will occur in scheduled order as funding becomes available for initial indoor air quality testing.
+Initial air quality testing includes inventory followed by indoor air sampling.

 DEC has hired consultants to do the indoor air testing for PCBs at the schools.
 Contact information is available for DEC Project Managers and environmental consultants performing the sampling.